 Tip: This is one of the most important steps you take as you adopt individual health insurance for employees.

 Step 4: Provide employees resources to help select a plan

 Applying for individual health insurance has never been easier.
 For some employees, however, this is a new experience.

 Work with your healthcare reimbursement software provider or a licensed broker to help employees select and purchase plans.
-You can also provide information about the Health Insurance Marketplace in your state (see this directory of Marketplace Websites).
+You can also provide information about the Health Insurance Marketplace in your state.

 Providing resources will help employees choose plans that best fit their individual or family needs, such as keeping the same network of providers and balancing their premium with out-of-pocket costs.
 And, it highlights that you care about employees’ healthcare.